dbudzik/project9_SHM/manuscript.md

 ### 2.1 Motivation behind the research experiment
-Identification of damage from the analysis of vibration signals has received significant attention in the civil, mechanical and aerospace fields.
+Identification of damage from the analysis of vibration signals has received significant attention in the civil, mechanical, and aerospace fields.
 Structural health monitoring allows the engineer to use sensing of the structural responses in conjunction with appropriate analysis and modeling techniques, to monitor the condition of a structure.
 The problem most commonly considered is that where data is recorded at two different times and it is of interest to determine if the structure suffered damage in the time interval between the two observations.
 The behavior of the system during the observation periods is typically assumed linear and the damage is identified as changes in system parameters.
 A solution can be obtained in principle by using the measured data to optimize a model of the structure in the two states and inspecting the differences.
-The goal of the experiment was to develope an automated structural health monitoring system capable of providing early warnings against structural damage.
+The goal of the experiment was to develop an automated structural health monitoring system capable of providing early warnings against structural damage.
 In order to achieve this, damage was simulated by removing bracing within the structure in nine different ways as shown in the following sections.

 ### 2.2 Literature Review